Refugee Boy Makes Magic Out Of Plastic And String

 There's no Xbox or PlayStation for most of the kids in the Rohingya refugee camps in Bangladesh.
 But there are kites.

-In the late afternoon, a steady wind over the hills of the Hakimpara refugee camp.
+In the late afternoon, a steady wind blows over the hills of the Hakimpara refugee camp.
 Young boys race to a ridge at the top of the settlement to fly homemade kites.
 Some of the "kites" are little more than a plastic bag flapping on a string.
 But some are more sophisticated with long tails and frilly tassels.
 "This is a new kite and I'm very happy with it," says 7-year-old Mohammed Arfat as he reels out string to a silvery kite 30 or 40 feet above him.

 Arfat adds that any day he's not able to fly a kite, he feels upset.